-Many people get in the holiday spirit at Holiday Magic by wearing fun light bulb necklaces.
+Many people get in the holiday spirit at Holiday Magic by wearing fun light bulb necklaces and headbands.
 You will find them at any one of several stands throughout the zoo.
-(The stands also sell other illuminating options as well) The necklaces are $10 each, or you can plan ahead and buy them online for $6.99.
-Click here to buy on Amazon.
+(The stands also sell other illuminating options as well.)
+You can also plan ahead and buy light bulb necklaces on Amazon to make the night more festive.

 Where to Park at Brookfield Zoo